 During these challenging times, we are grateful that we can continue to meet in for worship using digital technology.
 We have a programme of Sunday worship services, Bible study and meditation groups to meet virtually from the comfort of your home or wherever you may be on your computer, tablet or phone.

-‘Live’ services usually take place at 10.30am on Sunday mornings when the Trinity family join with people from other Methodist churches in the Circuit in Waddington, Chatburn, Whalley and Paythorne.
+Until Sunday 4 July – at 11am on Sunday mornings, the Trinity family join with people from other Methodist churches in the Circuit in Waddington, Chatburn, Whalley and Paythorne.
 We are using Zoom with a simple link and password provided.
 A team of volunteers can help you set it up on your device and show you how to access the meetings if you are struggling.

 We are developing this facility all the time and learning new ways to be together.
 Our free-phone dial in service is ideal for those who do not have access to the internet or maybe visually impaired.

 Details of the weekly activities and how to access the ‘live’ worship are available here: https://www.clitheroemethodistcircuit.co.uk/notices.htm